anand0xff/fourieroptics_stsci/README.md

 ** Background **

 I did not find any simple textbook explanations for the GS algorithm.
-The only ones in books describe the algorithm rather abstractly, very heavy on the mathematics.
+The ones I saw in books describe the algorithm rather abstractly, very heavy on the mathematics.
 I wrote up a few latex pdf summary slides on the GS algorithm,  ** class7_Gerchberg-Saxton_Slides2019.pdf ** in our repository.
+Please go over them before you do the pre-class exercises.
+I point to a single short section of ** Thesis_2012_Osherovich.pdf ** (in the class 7 materials) in these slides.
+Skim that briefly first (you might want to read that section after you have done the homework).
+After you read the slides you can look through the ** GerchbergSaxton ** class in my ** gerchbergsaxton.py ** code for the class.

+I put a few other papers and files in the repository, but they are not mandatory reading.

 The GS algorithm starts with image data, and a pupil geometry.
 We seed it with an initial guess at the phase over pupil.
 It then iterates between pupil and image planes, enforcing the known pupil, and the known image information each time.